Koushikphy/PESMan/README.md

 4. Now start RunManager script to do multi calculation for all the geometries sequentially.
 Be careful about the depth value in the script. __multi calculation doesn't gain much from parallel running, so just run it in single processor.__
 5. Run `./PESMan.py export -cid 2 -j 1000 -n 3 -par` to parallely (2 process) export 1000, calc id 2 i.e. mrci-ddr job > Run > import as
 `PESMan.py import -e <file> -ig wfu -n 3 -zip -del`.
 Don't forget to modify the processor value in pesman.config before running mrciddr jobs.
+6. For H3 template, sometime the energy is done but the nact is failed and pesman can't import the job for that particular geometry, even though the enrgy result is available.
+In that case run the collectFailedMrci.py script to collect such jobs.
-6. At the end run `./PESMan.py zip -all` to archive all data in GeomData folder, if any.
+7. At the end run `./PESMan.py zip -all` to archive all data in GeomData folder, if any.